Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Itinerary of Weil-Petersson geodesic segments

-To get a rough upper bound for lengths of boundary components of $Z$ at $g(t_{0})$ first we establish a lower bound for the length of every $\gamma \notin \partial{Z}$ along $u$.
+To get a rough upper bound for the length of the boundary components of $Z$ at $g(t_{0})$ first we establish a lower bound for the length of every $\gamma \notin \partial{Z}$ along $u$.
 Then the rough upper bound will follow from a compactness argument.